A headline in today’s online BBC news (so it must be true) announces ‘E-cigarettes: cross-party group of MPs launches inquiry.’

 The enquiry might better look into these questions: Why do people smoke?
 Why does it seem so hard to stop?
 Do smokers really want to stop anyway, and if not, why not?
 Is it or should it be public policy that millions of vapers in the UK are in the thrall of long-term nicotine addiction?

 E-cigarettes are supposed to be safer than smoking, but it’s patronising and almost insulting to encourage smokers to use them.
 It amounts to saying, ‘There, there, you poor smokers, it’s so hard for you to quit.
-But never mind, you can carry on being addicted to nicotine in a way that we hope will be less damaging to your health!’
+But never mind, you can carry on being addicted to nicotine in a way that we hope will be less damaging to your health.’

-Now, suppose we could anticipate the result of our cross-party group of MPs’ inquiry over the next few years or decades (because this is how long it will take for a definitive answer into the health effects of e-cigarettes) and that this will be: vaping is completely harmless!
-That is to say, it will be found that e-cigarette vapour, which consists of nicotine, water, flavourings, propylene glycol and glycerin, as well as trace amounts of cancer-causing chemicals and heavy metals, even when inhaled into the lungs many times daily for years on end, poses no danger whatsoever to the vaper or those around him or her including babies, children and pets.
+Now, suppose we could anticipate the result of our cross-party group of MPs’ inquiry over the next few years or decades (because this is how long it will take for a definitive answer into the health effects of e-cigarettes) and that this will be that vaping is completely harmless!
+That is to say, it will be found that e-cigarette vapour, which consists of nicotine, water, flavourings, propylene glycol and glycerin, as well as trace amounts of cancer-causing chemicals and heavy metals, even when inhaled into the lungs many times daily for years on end, poses no danger whatsoever to the vaper or those around him or her including babies, children, and pets.

-These statements of course are fantasies.
+Such statements, of course, are fantasies.
 But let’s assume for the sake of argument that these conclusions are true.
 Therefore, if e-cigarettes are to be promoted as a stop-smoking tool, putting aside the question of whether they should be allowed at all, then it follows that since ordinary cigarettes are certainly not safe (they kill around half of all smokers) the action that needs to be taken on public health grounds is obviously to ban ordinary cigarettes at once.
+And if we further suppose that the results of future research will show that e-cigarettes are, say, only 50 per cemt safer, then the argument to abolish ordinary cigarettes forthwith would still apply.

 Now let’s consider the second reason why our parliamentary representatives feel the need for an inquiry into e-cigarettes: how they are regulated.

 There’s a much more effective way of stopping smoking than turning to other nicotine products.
 It needs to be remembered that smoking is largely a psychological problem.
-This was recognised in the US as long ago as 1964 in the seminal Report of the Surgeon General on The Health Consequences of Smoking:
+This was recognised in the US as long ago as 1964 in the seminal Report of the Surgeon General on ‘The Health Consequences of Smoking’:

-The overwhelming evidence points to the conclusion that smoking—its beginning, habituation, and occasional discontinuation—is to a large extent psychologically and socially determined.
+The overwhelming evidence points to the conclusion that smoking – its beginning, habituation, and occasional discontinuation – is to a large extent psychologically and socially determined.

 Text © Gabriel Symonds